Sikhism in Portugal

 Sikhs in Portugal is a minority religion.
 The Sikh community in Portugal is a small but vastly growing one.
 According to the latest available data, there are estimated to be around 35,000 Sikhs living in the country.

 The Sikh population in Portugal has grown over the years, with many Sikhs migrating to the country for agricultural work, construction work or to start their own businesses.
 Sikhism in Portugal dates back to the 1990s, where many Sikhs migrated as a result of relaxed immigration policies and labour shortages.

 History

-1990's to present
+1990s to present

 After Portugal joined the European Union in 1986 and Schengen Area in 1995, it became attractive for a large number of immigrants from the Indian subcontinent.
 The Sikh migration began in the early 1990s when Portugal was undergoing a construction boom and was in a labour shortage.

 Since the 1990s, Sikhs from Punjab, India began to work in the agricultural, tourism and manufacturing sector.
 Many Sikhs also have opened up Indian restaurants around Portugal.

 Most Sikhs can be found in Lisbon, Porto, Albufeira and other cities in the Algarve.